DonChong2000/TodayILearn/02.Programming/Front End/Web Performance.md

 ## CLS - Cumulative layout shift
-- Element should not jumping around in the page
+- Visual stability of a page as it loads, or simply saying Element should not jumping around in the page
-- Good <0.1, mid < 250ms, poor > 250ms
+- Good <0.1, mid < 0.25, poor > 0.25
 - Improve ways
 	- Image should always have width and height / CSS aspect-ration
+	- Handle Ads injection

+# Tools
+#